Benjamin Church House (Shorewood, Wisconsin): Description and history

-The house was constructed in Greek Revival style with four fluted Doric columns out front and a symmetrical floor plan.
+The house was constructed in the American Greek Revival style with four fluted Doric columns out front and a symmetrical floor plan.
 The front entrance opens into a living room, with a dining room behind and then a kitchen.
 A bedroom wing is attached to each side.
 The style was also known as Greek temple or national style.
 The structure was for four decades the family home of Benjamin F. Church, his wife Pamelia Hall Clement, and their children including Hannah Maria, Ann Augusta, Charles Benj., John Benjamin and Susan.
 Benjamin, a native of Ulster County, New York, arrived in early Milwaukee on November 15, 1835, and later was a member of the Old Settlers Club.
 In addition to his carpentry and construction business, Benjamin held a number of local offices.
 Pamelia was born in New Hampshire as shown in the 1850 Census, specifically Pembroke as shown in the town history.

 In 1884, the house was sold to George Binzel, a bookkeeper who eventually was assistant secretary of the Valentin Blatz Brewing Company.
 George was one of several Binzel brothers who came to southeast Wisconsin from Germany.
 In 1900, George, his wife Rosa, daughter Louise and sons Paul, Albert and Clarence lived in the house.
 The address in this period was 501 Fourth as seen in the 1875 Milwaukee City Directory.

 The Binzel family sold the house and moved away on August 10, 1922.
 Due to financial difficulties on the part of those who purchased the house, the structure eventually went to the city for payment of taxes.